slevomat/coding-standard/doc/type-hints.md

 ## Type hints

+#### SlevomatCodingStandard.TypeHints.ClassConstantTypeHint 🔧

+* Checks for missing typehints in case they can be declared natively.
+* Reports useless `@var` annotation (or whole documentation comment) because the type of constant is always clear.

+Sniff provides the following settings:

+* `enableNativeTypeHint`: enforces native typehint.
+It's on by default if you're on PHP 8.3+

 #### SlevomatCodingStandard.TypeHints.DeclareStrictTypes 🔧

 Enforces having `declare(strict_types = 1)` at the top of each PHP file.
 Allows configuring how many newlines should be between the `<?php` opening tag and the `declare` statement.